stronnag/bbl2kml/README.md

 export BBL2KML_OPTS='-rssi'
 ```

-In the permanent usage case the only way to use the dafaults is the redefine / clear the environment variable.
+In the permanent usage case the only way to use the defaults is the redefine / clear the environment variable.

 ```
 BBL2KML_OPTS= mission2kml sample.json